natasha-dudek/biology-AI-reading-group/index.md

 1. We will split up into Zoom breakout rooms for small discussions for ~15-20 minutes.
 2. We will regroup for concluding discussion and remarks.

-### To stay up to date on the latest news
+### Staying up to date

-- Join our Google group for regular reminders about upcoming presentations
+- [Join our Google group](https://groups.google.com/forum/#!forum/biology-ai-reading-group) for reminders about upcoming presentations
-- Add us to your Google calendar
+- Add us to your Google calendar (coming soon)

 ### For more information